sriramvasishta/PS-UI_excercise/README.md

 # About Palindrome.html
-   1) Developed the application using vanilla javascript.
+   1) Developed the application using vanilla javascript and HTML.
    2) Run the palindrome.html file and you can see the output in console window.

 # About BarGraph.html